keystonejs/keystone-classic/admin/client/README.md

 ## Folder structure

-We use a variant of the hirarchic folder structure detailled by @ryanflorence in [this gist](https://gist.github.com/ryanflorence/daafb1e3cb8ad740b346).
+We use a variant of the hierarchic folder structure detailled by @ryanflorence in [this gist](https://gist.github.com/ryanflorence/daafb1e3cb8ad740b346).
 Each part of our application can have a `components` folder with some reusable components that _only that part uses_ and a `shared` folder that _this part and some components further down the hirarchy use_.

 ```
 client